hvojdani/ejabberd-cluster-chart/README.md

    xmpp: NodeIP:30031
    adminPanelhttps:  https://NODE_IP:30030/admin

- ## note:
+ # note:
- Change service label to one of your pods labels if release name is different from 'ejabberd'
+ Change service label to one of your pods labels in 'ejabberd-nodeports.yaml' if release name is different from 'ejabberd'

+## Building your custom image
+You can modify start.sh and ejabberd.yml files and build your custom image

+    cd docker
+    docker build . --tag myregistery/ejabberd-custom:0.1.2
+    docker push myregistery/ejabberd-custom:0.1.2

 # Add and edit users
  For adding and modifying users by rest api Ejabberd.postman_collection.json postman collection can help